 September 13, 2010: The day Rafael Nadal completed the career Grand Slam

-On this day, September 13, 2010, Rafael Nadal completed the career Grand Slam at the age of 24 by defeating Novak Djokovic in the US Open final 6-4, 5-7, 6-4, 6-2.
-He was the youngest player in the Open Era to achieve that feat, and he was only the third player — after Andre Agassi and Roger Federer — to triumph in four Grand Slams on four different surfaces.
-That day, not only did he comfort his world No 1 spot with a third major crown in 2010, but he also became one of the greatest players of all time.
+On this day, September 13, 2010, Rafael Nadal completed the career Grand Slam at the age of 24 by defeating Novak Djokovic 6-4, 5-7, 6-4, 6-2 in the US Open final.
+He was the youngest player in the Open Era to achieve that feat, and he was only the third player, after Andre Agassi and Roger Federer, to triumph in four Grand Slams on four different surfaces.
+That day, not only did he cement his world No 1 position with a third major crown in 2010, but he also became one of the greatest players of all time.

 The players: A triumphant Rafael Nadal and valiant Novak Djokovic